bbarnes4318/pvn-voice/src/website-content/service-business-phone-system.md

 **What Our Customers Say**

 ### Customer Testimonials
-"Setting up our PVN Dialer system was surprisingly easy.
+"Setting up our PVN Voice system was surprisingly easy.
 We were up and running in less than an hour, and the call quality has been exceptional."
 - Michael Rodriguez, IT Manager at Apex Solutions

-"The flexibility of PVN Dialer has been invaluable as we've grown.
+"The flexibility of PVN Voice has been invaluable as we've grown.
 Adding new team members takes seconds, not days, and the mobile app ensures our sales team never misses an opportunity."
 - Sarah Jenkins, Sales Director at NovaTech Inc.

 "The cost savings compared to our old system have been substantial—about 65% less per month—but the biggest benefit has been the reliability.
 In three years, we haven't experienced any downtime."